Cheap and free things to do this half term

 When half-term arrives, parents all over start wondering what to do with their little darlings - and how to keep it cheap.
 But there are loads of things to do if you keep your ear to the ground, and much of it is free.

-Most kids love films and new releases like Despicable Me 2 and Monsters University are sure to entertain.
+Most kids love films and new releases like Mr Peabody & Sherman, The LEGO Movie and Tinker Bell and the Pirate Fairy are sure to entertain.
 But with some cinemas charging up to £9 per ticket it can be very expensive.

-Vue Cinemas has a saver scheme called Kids AM where you can see children's films on Saturday and Sunday mornings and every day in the school holidays for just £1.75 per child (the accompanying adult pays the same price, 3D films are £3).
-Vue has also introduced family tickets, where everyone pays the child price, although you need a minimum group of four (including two children) to be eligible.
+Vue Cinemas has a saver scheme called Kids AM where you can see children's films on Saturday and Sunday mornings and every day in the school holidays for just £1.75 per child.
+The accompanying adult pays the same price while 3D films are £3.
+Meanwhile teens aged between 13 and 18 can 20% off the adult ticket price, though this offer applies all year round.